Kratomic Bomb: The highs and lows of kratom for pain

 Instead of imposing a total ban on Kratom, the US Food and Drug Administration, led by its commissioner who is also a medical doctor, published a public health advisory.
 Therein they informed everyone about the possible risks of using kratom.
 Education and information were the intent, seeing that the majority were in up and arms over the DEA’s intention.

 There has not been published research on kratom but results of a Drug Policy study conducted by scientists revealed that kratom was described as easily available, affordable, and has no serious side effects despite prolonged use.

 Some studies, however, indicate that kratom can cause dizziness, nausea, sweating, and vomiting in some cases, with the people even seeking out poison control measure.
 On top of those, a few figures fear that kratom can also create dependency issues, with several cases of psychotic symptoms like hallucinations and confusion being reported.

 That being said, withdrawal symptoms of using kratom are milder when compared to opioid drugs.
 More importantly, kratom does not lower the respiratory rate unlike opioids, the latter being the primary cause of death in opioid overdose.
 As with many substances, the risks become higher when taking it in concentrated doses.

-If you are using kratom or thinking of using kratom, it is your responsibility to educate yourself and to read up on its possible consequences.
+If you are using kratom or thinking to buy kratom, it is your responsibility to educate yourself and to read up on its possible consequences.
 You have to be a responsible consumer.
 Living with pain every single day is not easy.
 Being unable to manage this pain will certainly have a huge impact on quality of life.
 Ultimately, the person who owns the body is the best healthcare advocate for his/her cause.
 Only you, along with the guidance of your health care provider, can decide if kratom has a place in your life.